pellcorp/creality-wiki/docs/rpi.md

 !!! note

+    Please make sure to set `bootlogo=true` in the `orangepiEnv.txt` before booting for the first time so that the boot display works correctly.

     When running the `sudo apt-get update` you might get an error complaining about `Err:36 https://repo.huaweicloud.com/docker-ce/linux/debian bullseye/stable arm64 Contents`, this is a long standing bug (from 2023) that was never fixed and the work around is to run:
     ```